What We Do

 The Wild Side of Life is run by Fred Gillam – also known as Fred the Forager.

-Fred is the author of Poisonous Plants in Great Britain (2008).
+Fred is the author of Poisonous Plants in Great Britain (2008) and has written numerous articles for magazines and journals like The Mushroom..
 Fred and his partner Natascha run the UKI Medicinal Mushrooms Conference each year and a community herbal dispensary in Wiltshire, England.
-Fred is also the Managing Director of the UKI Mycotherapy Practitioners’ Register.
+Fred is also the Managing Director of the UKI Mycotherapy Practitioners Register.
 At The Wild Side of Life, Fred teaches foraging and herbal medicine.
-He has had three medical botany lectures published by the Bath Royal Literary and Scientific Institution, of which he is a member, contributed to ‘The Herbalist’ and the ‘Journal of the International Register of Consultant Herbalists & Homeopaths’ and given numerous lectures on medicinal mushrooms and the microbiome to various professional bodies and herb schools in the UK & Ireland.
+He has had three medical botany lectures published by the Bath Royal Literary and Scientific Institution, of which he is a long-standing member, contributed to ‘The Herbalist’ and the ‘Journal of the International Register of Consultant Herbalists & Homeopaths’ and given numerous lectures on medicinal mushrooms and the microbiome to various professional bodies and herb schools in the UK & Ireland.
+As a public speaker he is comfortable with any group size from small informal clubs to auditorium audiences of up to 2,500 people.

 For all enquiries email: Fred@thewildsideoflife.co.uk